-Marathon Long Runs on an Empty Stomach or Fully Fueled
+Marathon Long Runs: Empty Stomach or Fully Fueled?

 Running coaches and exercise physiologist have long debated the potential benefits and possible disadvantages to performing long runs during marathon training on an empty stomach or fully fueled.
 Unfortunately, scientific literature hasn’t provided runners with a clear cut answer to that question.
 However, by looking at the available evidence, and combining that with practical examples, we’ll show you how you can use both in your training to maximize performance.